xrysamuel/CS2303-FileSystem/doc/Report.md

 ## 1 Overview

-This project implements a ext2-like network file system consisting of three components.
-The first is the Basic Disk Server (BDS), responsible for simulating a hard disk, accompanied by the Basic Disk Client (BDC), which performs behavioral tests for the BDS.
-The second component is the File Server (FS), which manages the file system.
-The third component is the File Client (FC), which provides an interface for users to interact with the file system.
-These three components are loosely coupled and communicate through sockets.
+This project delivers an ext2-like network file system for educational purposes built upon three key components.
+The **Basic Disk Server (BDS)** simulates a hard disk, with the **Basic Disk Client (BDC)** providing behavioral tests for the BDS.
+The **File Server (FS)** manages the file system itself, while the **File Client (FC)** offers users an interface to interact with it.
+These components are loosely coupled and communicate efficiently via sockets.

 Key features of this project include:

-- Unified error handling mechanism to enhance robustness.
+- **Robust error handling** through a unified mechanism.
-- A socket connection library designed from scratch.
+- A custom **socket connection library**.
-- Reduced disk I/O:
+- **Optimized disk I/O**, achieved by:
-    - Only essential data are loaded to memory.
+    - Loading only essential data into memory.
-    - Caching mechanism in FS to reduce disk access, with LRU approximation algorithm for cache replacement.
+    - Implementing a caching mechanism in the FS to reduce disk access, using an LRU approximation algorithm for cache replacement.
-    - Recording historical information of the bitmap minimizes disk access and speeds up bitmap read/write operations.
+    - Maintaining bitmap search history to further minimize disk access and expedite bitmap read/write operations.
-- Permission controls.
+- **Permission controls** for enhanced security.
-- Mutex locks to prevent data conflicts during read/write.
+- **Mutex locks** to prevent data conflicts during read/write operations.

-This report will present the design details of the file system.
+This report will delve into the design details of the file system.

 ## 2 Socket

-In this project, BDC serves as the server for FS, while FS serves as the server for FC.
-We have designed a unified mechanism to effectively manage socket connections.
+We've designed a unified mechanism to effectively manage socket connections.

-During TCP communication, there can be packet fragmentation, also known as the "sticky packet" issue, due to the streaming nature of TCP.
-For instance, if one side sends "123" followed by "4567," the receiving end may read "12345."
-To address this, it is necessary to establish message boundaries.
-One approach is to terminate each message with a unique character.
-However, in our project, this method cannot be applied as our protocol may use all ASCII characters in the message (for same reason, we cannot use C-style string in our project).
-As an alternative, our project transmits the message length followed by the message content to identify the message boundaries.

-Since all three components in this project follow the Read-Evaluate-Print-Loop (REPL) pattern, where the server handles evaluation and the client manages reading and printing, we can design two functions "simple_server" and "simple_client" to automate this loop and handle TCP communication between them.
-These functions take function pointers as parameters.
-By doing so, the server can focus solely on the evaluation logic, the client can focus on reading and printing, and then they can simply pass the logic as a callback function to the "simple_server" and "simple_client".
-This approach ensures code reusability and mitigates potential errors that may arise from dealing with communication intricacies.
+TCP's streaming nature can lead to **"sticky packet"** issues, where message boundaries are lost (e.g., "123" followed by "4567" might be received as "12345").
+To solve this, our project transmits message content with **a length header** to clearly define message boundaries.
+This approach is necessary because all ASCII characters, including null terminators, can be part of the message, making C-style string termination methods unsuitable.

 ## 3 Basic Disk Server

-The Basic Disk Server (BDS) emulates a physical disk.
-It treats a file as a disk and divides it into multiple cylinders, which are further divided into sectors.
+The Basic Disk Server (BDS) functions as a virtual hard disk.
+It treats a file as a disk and divides it into multiple **cylinders**, which are further divided into **sectors**.

-The BDS is capable of handling three types of requests:
+The BDS handles three types of requests:

 - `I`: Information request.
-The disk provides two integers representing the disk's geometry: the number of cylinders and the number of sectors per cylinder.
+It provides two integers representing the disk's geometry: the number of cylinders and sectors per cylinder.
 - `R <#cylinder> <#sector>`: Read request for a specific sector.
-The disk responds with "Yes" followed by a whitespace and the 256-byte information if the block exists, or "No" if the block does not exist or error occurs.
+The server responds with "Yes" followed by a whitespace and 256 bytes of data if the block exists, or "No" if the block is absent or en error occurs.
 - `W <#cylinder> <#sector> <#len> <data>`: Write request for a sector.
-The disk responds with "Yes" and writes the data to the specified sector if it is a valid write request, or "No" otherwise.
+Writes data to a specified sector.
+The server responds with "Yes" if the write is valid and proceeds; otherwise, it responds with "No."

-The BDS also simulates the delay caused by head movement, where the delay is proportional to the difference in accessing cylinders.
-To prevent conflicts, a mutual exclusion lock is implemented for read and write operations.
+The BDS simulates **head movement delay**, with the delay proportional to the difference in cylinder numbers.
+A mutual exclusion lock is implemented to prevent conflicts during read and write operations.

-It is important to note that the "data" field may contain ASCII 0 characters when processing `W` request.
-Therefore, parsing methods based on C-style strings such as `sscanf` are not suitable here.
-Instead, the data field must be manually separated by spaces.
+It's crucial to note that the `W` request's "data" field can contain `\0` characters.
+Therefore, parsing methods that rely on C-style strings, like `sscanf`, are unsuitable.
+The data field must be manually separated by spaces.

 ## 4 File Server

 ### 4.1 Configuration

-Our file system divides the hard disk into several spaces, including super block, block bitmap, inode bitmap, inode tables and data blocks.
-Our division is consistent with the that of a block group in ext2 file system.
+Our file system partitions the hard disk into several sections, including super block, block bitmap, inode bitmap, inode tables and data blocks, similar to the ext2 file system.

-- Superblock: The superblock records essential information about the file system, such as the block sizes and overall file system statistics.
-In our configuration, it occupies one block, i.e. 256 bytes.
+- **Superblock:** This single-block (256 bytes) section records vital file system information, including block sizes and overall statistics.
-- Block Bitmap: The block bitmap tracks the allocation status of data blocks within the file system.
-It consists of a series of bits, with each bit representing the availability of a corresponding data block.
-In our configuration, the block bitmap spans 16384 blocks.
+- **Block Bitmap:** Spanning 16,384 blocks, this bitmap tracks the allocation status of data blocks, with each bit representing a data block's availability.
-- Inode Bitmap: Similar to the block bitmap, the inode bitmap tracks the allocation status of inodes within the file system.
-The inode bitmap spans 16 blocks in this configuration.
+- **Inode Bitmap:** Similar to the block bitmap, this 16-block section tracks the allocation status of inodes.
-- Inode Table: The inode table contains the actual inode structures, each representing a file or directory.
-It stores the metadata associated with each file or directory, allowing for efficient access and management.
-In this configuration, each partition contains 32768 inodes at most.
+- **Inode Table:** This table contains the actual inode structures, each representing a file or directory.
+It stores metadata for efficient access and management.
+Each partition supports a maximum of 32,768 inodes.
-- Data Blocks: The data blocks hold the actual file data, including the contents of files and directories.
-The size of the data blocks determines the maximum disk size supported by the file system.
-In this configuration, the number of data blocks is limited to less than 33,554,432, i.e. 8GB.
+- **Data Blocks:** These blocks hold the actual file data.
+The number of data blocks is limited to less than 33,554,432, allowing for a maximum of 8 GB of storage.

-Our file system supports a disk space range of 20 MB to 8 GB.
-The values in the configuration can be adjusted by modifying the macro definitions in `fsconfig.h`, since the FS program is not dependent on specific values (including block size).
-For example, if we want to support more inodes, we can increase the space of the inode bitmap and inode table.
+Our file system supports a disk space range **from 20 MB to 8 GB**.
+You can adjust these configuration values by modifying the macro definitions in `fsconfig.h`.
+For instance, to support more inodes, you'd increase the space allocated for the inode bitmap and inode table.

 ![](media/partition.drawio.svg)

-The inode and superblock are crucial data structures for organizing and managing files and directories.
-Let's begin with the format of the inode.
-The inode (index node) contains metadata about a file or directory.
-Here is the format of the inode structure:
+Inodes and the superblock serve as pivotal data structures for organizing files and directories.
+Each inode encapsulates file or directory metadata, structured as follows:

 ```c
 struct inode_t